Essential Guide to Crafting an Effective RFI Template for Your Business Needs

 Strategic Distribution Approach

 The vendors you invite to respond determine the quality of information you'll gather.
-Here's a three-tier approach we've seen work well:
+Here's a three-tier approach:

 Tier 1 - Known Quantities (2-3 vendors):